-- A pretty three-bedroom, two-bath home on a forested lot of more than a quarter acre of land is selling in the cool mountain town of Cerro Azul, just 40 minutes from Panama City.
-With three bedrooms and two bathrooms and a huge covered terrace for entertaining, it’s selling for just $161,000.
+- A spacious 2,700-sq.-ft. three-bedroom, three-and-a-half bath home on a forested lot of nearly two acres of land is selling in the cool mountain town of Altos de Cerro Azul, just 42 minutes from Panama City.
+With two stories and a huge covered terrace for entertaining, it's selling for just $185,000.

 - In Boquete, the boutique mountain town in the Chiriquí province that's Panama's most popular expat enclave (although it certainly retains its Panamanian flavor) you can buy a spacious three-bedroom/three-bath home just five minutes from the center of town —with a covered terrace and a pretty garden from which to enjoy the sunshine and stunning mountain views, and all for just $205,000!

 Beach living more your style?
 You, too, will be happy in Panama:

 - In the upscale beach town of Coronado, a gorgeous three-bedroom, three-and-a-half bath home on a flower-filled lot with a large covered terrace and a swimming pool comes with all appliances for just $197,000.